|

 Denis Smith

 Denis Smith arrived at Bootham Crescent in March 1982 intending to spend just one month on loan.
-He was brought in by caretaker boss, Barry Swallow, to shore up our defence (and probably to further his education, in preparation for a planned career as a manager) after having spent his entire playing career with Stoke who at the tine were a prospering top flight club.
-He was a veteran of over 600 games and was well known as the man who’d broken just about every bone in his body, including at least 2 broken legs.
+He was brought in by caretaker boss, Barry Swallow, to shore up our defence (and probably to further his education, in preparation for a planned career as a manager) after having spent his entire playing career with Stoke who at the time were a prospering top flight club.
+He was a veteran of over 600 games and was well known as the man who’d broken just about every bone in his body.

-In May 1982, he returned to City as our new manager.
-He recruited an old buddy, Viv Busby (hyperlink), as his assistant and rebuilt the team based around former colleagues.
-Roger Jones was in goal, Chris Evans and Alan Hay at full back and Sean Haselgrave in midfield.
+In May 1982, he returned to City as our new manager on a salary that was only half what he'd been on at Stoke.
+He recruited an old buddy, Viv Busby, as his assistant and rebuilt the team based around former colleagues.
+Roger Jones was in goal, Chris Evans and Alan Hay at full back and Sean Haslegrave in midfield.
+He also brought Ricky Sbragia in as centre back.
+More importantly, he changed the atmosphere at the club after 7 seasons in the doldrums, instilling a top level mentality around the whole club.

 City made a good start to the 1984/5 season to be among the promotion contenders.
 In October, John Byrne left for QPR, then a top flight team.
 He made his Eire debut later that season.
 We struggled to replace Byrne, we paid a club record £50,000 for Dale Banton, an intelligent footballer, he never really gelled playing second fiddle to Walwyn, his best City days were after Walwyn left.
 An earlier Smith signing, Keith Houchen (later to star for Coventry in their 1987 FA Cup triumph) and Martin Butler also had mixed success alongside Walwyn that season.